Quantum Kinetic Anatomy of Electron Angular Momenta Edge Accumulation

 with $\rho = 1 / \sigma$ the resistivity and with the factor $\rho \lambda$ being recognized as independent of the disorder strength.
-Quite remarkably, the {\em functional form} of this profile is identical to the one derived from the assumption of a diffusive OAM transport driven by OHE \cite{lyalin:2023,idrobo:2024}, and is in qualitative agreement with the experimental findings of a quasi-exponential localization of OEAs of opposite signs at the two opposite edges of ribbon conductors \cite{idrobo:2024}.
-However, and this is the critical difference with previous analysis, we have demonstrated that this is {\em not} an evidence of an OHE-driven diffusive OAM transport.
-In light transition metals, the intraband OAM transport is likely to be largely suppressed, and the OAM to be instead {\em locally} and continuously generated by the electron current vorticity through interband quantum processes, while being continuously absorbed by the lattice, leading to a steady state OEA near the edges, as given by Eq.(\ref{eq:lz}) in the case of our toy model.
-There is {\em no} OAM diffusion in such situation, in agreement with some earlier numerical findings from ab-initio calculations \cite{rang:2024}.
-The OEA spatial extent is of the order of the MFP as depicted in Fig.\ref{fig:1}(b), hence {\em not} scaling with a purported OAM diffusion length.
-This prediction appears to be in reasonable agreement with the experimentally measured OEA layer thickness in Cr \cite{lyalin:2023} and Ti \cite{idrobo:2024} thin films, both of the order of $7 \ nm$, which is close to what is expected for the MFP in these transition metals at room temperature.
-While we have confirmed a diffusion-like profile for the OEA, what is diffusing is {\em not} the OAM, but its {\em local} source, {\em i.e.,} the classical electron flow vorticity.
+Quite remarkably, the {\em functional form} of this profile is identical to the one derived from the assumption of a diffusive orbital transport driven by OHE \cite{lyalin:2023,idrobo:2024}, and is in qualitative agreement with the experimental findings of a quasi-exponential localization of orbital AM densities of opposite signs at the two opposite edges of ribbon conductors \cite{idrobo:2024}.
+However, and this is the critical difference with previous analysis, we have demonstrated that this is {\em not} an evidence of an OHE-driven diffusive orbital transport.
+In light transition metals, the intraband orbital transport is likely to be largely suppressed, and the orbital AM to be instead {\em locally} and continuously generated by the electron current vorticity through interband quantum processes, while being continuously absorbed by the lattice, leading to a steady edge accumulation, as given by Eq.(\ref{eq:lz}) in the case of our toy model.
+There is {\em no} orbital diffusion in such situation, in agreement with some earlier numerical findings from ab-initio calculations \cite{rang:2024}.
+The orbital edge accumulation spatial extent is of the order of the mean free path as depicted in Fig.\ref{fig:1}(b), hence {\em not} scaling with a purported orbital diffusion length.
+This prediction appears to be in reasonable agreement with the experimentally measured orbital accumulation thickness in Ti \cite{idrobo:2024} and Cr \cite{lyalin:2023} thin films \cite{endmatter}, both of the order of $7 \ nm$, which is close to what is expected to be the mean free path value.
+While we have confirmed a diffusion-like profile for the edge accumulation, what is diffusing is {\em not} the orbital AM, but its {\em local} source, {\em i.e.,} the classical electron flow vorticity.